mikekatz04/BBHx/docs/source/README.rst

 Acknowledgments
 ---------------

--  This research resulting in this code was supported by National Science Foundation under grant DGE-0948017 and the Chateaubriand Fellowship from the Office for Science & Technology of the Embassy of France in the United States.
--  It was also supported in part through the computational resources and staff contributions provided for the Quest/Grail high performance computing facility at Northwestern University.
+-  This research was also supported in part through the computational resources and staff contributions provided for the Quest/Grail high performance computing facility at Northwestern University.